jogajunto/cloudflare-cache-monitor/readme.txt

 == Upgrade Notice ==

-= 1.1.0 =
+= 1.2.0 =
-This update includes new features, important bug fixes, and improvements.
-It is recommended to update to this version for enhanced functionality and stability.
+This update introduces new filters for custom server address and purge URL modification, enhancing flexibility and control over cache management.
+Updating is recommended for improved functionality.

 == License ==

 This plugin is licensed under the GPLv2 or later.